 1. Heat oil in a medium skillet over medium heat until hot and simmering.
 Add the onions and garlic and cook until softened, about 4 minutes.

 2. Add the spices and a 1/2 teaspoon of salt and pepper, cook, stirring constantly, until fragrant, about a minute.
 Add ground beef and cook breaking up the meat with a wooden spoon and scraping the bottom to prevent scorching.

-4. We fried our own corn tortillas, you can buy the store bought ones.
+4. We fried our own corn tortillas, you can buy the store-bought ones.
 These were so much better!
-Using tongs shape them as best as you can by frying one side at a time and flipping and frying the other side.
+Using tongs shapes them as best as you can by frying one side at a time and flipping and frying the other side.